retorquere/zotero-better-bibtex/pandoc/jurism.md

 The assessment scheme for the project is based on achievement-driven learning [@wrigstad2017mastery], as described in Section [@sec:achievement-driven].
-There is a total of 21 achievements\footnote{Link to the the overview, achievement goals and requirements: \url{https://goo.gl/CNLLLg}}: 11 achievements of level 3, 9 achievements of level 4 and a single individual achievement of level 5.
+There is a total of 21 achievements\footnote{Link to the overview, achievement goals and requirements: \url{https://goo.gl/CNLLLg}}: 11 achievements of level 3, 9 achievements of level 4 and a single individual achievement of level 5.
 There is no exam.